Melons and apples of discord

 What a big mess!

 Plums, peaches, and apricots belong to the same family, genus Prunus.
-It is not surprising since there are very similar.
-More surprising is to realize cherries, nectarines and almonds also belong to this group.
+It is not surprising since they are very similar.
+More surprising is that cherries, nectarines, and almonds also belong to this group.
 However, the most surprising fact is that their etymologies are entangled.
 Most languages derived the word apricot from Arabic al-barquq, which literally translates as “the-plum”.
 The word was taken from Byzantine Greek berikokkia which is probably from Latin (mālum) praecoquum “early-ripening (apple, fruit)”.
 The reason is the apricots ripen earlier in summer.

 Its scientific name, Prunus armeniaca, reminds us that for many centuries it was believed to be from Armenia.
-In fact, it was cultivated there from Ancient time, but now we know that the domestication happened somewhere in Central Asia.
+It was cultivated there from Ancient times, but now we know that the domestication happened somewhere in Central Asia.
 Later Alexander the Great introduced them to Europe.

 It also happens in Turkic languages: ərik is an apricot in Azerbaijani (and similarly in Kazakh, Tatar, and Bashkir).
 But erik is plum in Turkish.